I-Himanshu/N-Gram-Word-Predictor-and-Autocomplete/README.md

 * **Prediction**: To predict the next word, it looks for the current context in the largest model (e.g., trigram).
 If found, it returns the most frequent next words.

-* **Backoff Strategy**: If the context isn't found, it "backs off" to a smaller model (e.g., bigram) and tries again.
-This makes the predictions more robust.

 ## Getting Started